Professor Ahmed F. Ghoniem

 Ashwin earned his bachelor's degree from Indian Institute of Technology (IIT), Bombay.

 Nadim Walid Chakroun

 Nadim's main interests are in the areas of clean energy and zero-emission integrated energy systems with CO2 capture.
-His current research focuses on modeling the oxy-gas combustion process for use in power generation plants for the purpose of carbon capture and sequestration.
+His current research focuses on experimental and numerical investigations of the stability of oxy-fuel combustion processes for use in power generation plants for the purpose of carbon capture and sequestration.

-Nadim is currently pursuing his M.S. degree in Mechanical Engineering.
+Nadim is currently pursuing his PhD degree in Mechanical Engineering.
+In 2014, Nadim earned his M.S. in Mechanical Engineering from MIT.
+His Master's research focused on sour gas oxy-fuel combustion power cycles for carbon capture.
 Prior to entering MIT, he earned his B.S.
 Degree in Mechanical Engineering from Purdue University He has been a member of the Reacting Gas Dynamics Lab since September 2012.
 Outside of school, Nadim enjoys playing basketball and soccer and he loves to travel and discover new places.

 Yu Luo is a PhD candidate in the CECU (Clean Energy Conversion and Utilization) Group at Tsinghua University (Beijing, China) and a visiting student at the RGD Lab from Oct 2016.
 His research focuses on experimental and numerical analysis of high temperature electrochemical conversion by solid oxide cell (SOC), including reaction mechanisms, reactor design and optimization, and system analysis in both steady-state and dynamic operations.
 During his visit, he will carry out the numerical simulation study on the reaction mechanisms of the H2O/CO2 co-electrolysis by SOC.